 - A feeling that the bladder isn't empty after urination

 - Blood in the urine or semen

-It is important that if your partner or a loved one is having any of these symptoms that they are checked out by a doctor.
+It is important that if your partner or a loved one is experiencing any of these symptoms that they are checked out by a doctor as soon as possible.

 If you are worried about a partner or loved one then always seek advice from a doctor.

 Charlotte Tonry was Social Media Editor at womanandhome.com, taking care of the brand's Instagram, Twitter, Facebook and Pinterest channels, before moving to Marks & Spencer to become their Social Media Manager for clothing and homes.